madhav165/chuk-mcp-runtime/README.md

 # CHUK MCP Runtime

-CHUK MCP Runtime connects local and remote MCP (Model Context Protocol) servers.
-Host your own Python-based MCP tools locally or connect to remote servers over stdio or SSE.
+CHUK MCP Runtime is a flexible framework that connects local and remote MCP (Model Context Protocol) servers.
+It enables you to:

+- Host your own Python-based MCP tools locally
+- Connect to remote MCP servers through stdio or SSE protocols
+- Provide OpenAI-compatible function calling interfaces
+- Create proxy layers that expose multiple MCP servers through a single endpoint

 ## Installation